People Often Ask Us

 Our purpose is to facilitate personal and social responses to the deteriorating conditions on the streets--here in the Tenderloin and in the world at large.

 Our primary resource as advocates is building community.
-We build community among people who might not otherwise might.
+We build community among people who might not otherwise meet.
 In fact, we focus on building relationship among people who think they have nothing in common.

 When the streets flooded with people discharged from congregate settings like shelters during the first weeks of the pandemic, we worked with people from emergency planning, housing and supportive services, the HOT team, neighborhood non-profits, and others to find solutions to problems like the lack of shelter (we provided tents), the need for water and toilets (we advocated for both), and many other issues.